 I drew my inspiration for the colour palette from the warm, golden tones in an abstract art piece and orange Grandfather Clock they already owned, both of which were positioned at each end of the hallway.
 My colour palette featured warm oranges, soft browns, beiges and I couldn't help but throw in a few pinks for the girls in the family!
 Nick and his family reviewed (and tweaked) the layout and colours before it was finalised.

 I must admit I was nervous about handing over the installation part of the project.
 But it inspired me to figure out how to make the installation as easy as possible for them to achieve a high quality finish.
-An obvious choice was to set up a projector, to project my hand lettered artwork onto the wall so they could trace it with paint, but the width of the hallway made it impossible.
+An obvious choice was to set up a projector, to project the design onto the wall so they could trace it, but the width of the hallway made it impossible.

 My final solution was to create an 'inverse' stencil template for each quote, using adhesive decals.
-With a solid decal background and the words cut out ('weeding' is the term that printers use), the stencil could be stuck to the wall and painted over.
+With a solid decal background and the words cut out ('weeding' was the term that my printers used), the stencil could be stuck to the wall and painted over.
 When you peel the decal off, the painted words remain.

-For this to work, there is a trick - to avoid leaving behind just a solid word shape, the tricky and time consuming part is to reapply every 'hole' of every letter back onto the wall before painting ie. letters like 'a' and 'e' and 'o'.
-The supplier I worked with promised that this was achievable, and spent considerable time weeding out the words from the backing while leaving the holes in place.
+For this to work, there is a trick - to avoid leaving behind just a solid word shape, the tricky and time consuming part is to reapply the 'hole' of every letter back onto the wall before painting ie. letters like 'a' and 'e' and 'o'.
+The printer I worked with promised that this was achievable, and spent considerable time weeding out the words from the backing and leaving the holes in place.